GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

   wraps it to validate its own instance/register selection, and other peripherals (GPIO, RCC) can reuse the same primitive while keeping their own rules.
-- When hardware topology differs by peripheral instance, keep the mapping in a static LUT indexed by the driver's stable instance index, using the smallest element type that represents the mapping directly (an array of `rcc_bus_t`, not an array of metadata structures).
-Shared logic consumes the mapped value instead of hard-coding one bus or branching per instance.
+- Reserve a static LUT for genuine table-shaped per-instance data — the kind of mapping that would otherwise need real metadata storage (e.g. a GPIO pin-routing table with port/pin/mode per instance).
+When such a LUT is needed, index it by the driver's stable instance index using the smallest element type that represents the mapping directly (an array of `rcc_bus_t`, not an array of metadata structures).
+- For a small, fixed dispatch over 2-3 known instances (such as resolving one RCC bus selector or one clock/reset mask per instance), prefer a `switch` on the peripheral base address over a LUT.
+A LUT trades memory for faster access, and that trade only pays for itself when the access is either genuinely hot or the data is too rich to express as `switch` cases;
+  neither applies to a one-time-per-configuration-call constant lookup.
+Use the same base-address `switch` shape already established for register-field and reset-mask decoding (see `_TIM_DecodeAPB1ClockEnableMask()`), not a parallel array, so the lookup mechanism stays consistent regardless of which instance property is being resolved.

 ## 4.2 Register Access Pattern (`.REG` / `.BIT`)